1.1 How to Tune Your Guitar video

 Welcome to the first Tunefox guitar lesson where you'll learn how to tune your guitar using an electronic tuner!

 First, let's go over the tuning of the guitar.
-Although guitarists use many different tunings when playing, the most popular one and the one primarily used for bluegrass music is standard tuning.
+Although guitarists use many different tunings when playing, the most popular one and the one primarily used for bluegrass music is standard guitar tuning.
 From the lowest string to the highest string the tuning is EADGBE.
 Memorize this tuning because it will be helpful when you use an electronic tuner.
 The tuner will listen to the string's pitch and tell you what frequency/note it is currently at.
 Most of the time the guitar is close to being in tune, but it just requires some tweaking.
 The two main terms you'll hear in reference to pitch are 'sharp' and 'flat'.
 Sharp refers to the note being too high and flat means it's too low.
 For example, if you play your low E string and the tuner shows that the string is at and F note, you're tuned sharp and need to turn your tuning peg away from your body.
 For flat, you'll turn your peg towards your body.
 Watch the video below for a demonstration.